Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 ![Peakboard Designer Ribbon Bar](/assets/images/Tutorial/Get_Started/Peakboard_Get_Started_EN_03.png)

-## 2.2 The Peakboard Explorer
+## 2.2 The explorer

-In the Peakboard explorer to the left, all controls used in your visualization are listed.
+In the explorer to the left, all controls used in your visualization are listed.
 In the Explorer's folder structure, all data sources, dataflows, variables, scripts, and resources are displayed.
 Under the last item [Screens] you will find a listing of all existing visual elements on your workspace.
 Since you have not added any controls yet, you should start out with empty folders.